Sep 26, 2019

 If one were to try to define sensory marketing, it could be considered a compilation of mechanisms affecting sight, smell, hearing, touch and taste.
 If we go deeper, it is worthwhile - especially in the spa or cosmetology industry - to focus on two levels.
 It is sound and smell - key stimuli for positive brand recognition.

 In contrast, the most commonly cited example of marketing based on olfactory stimuli happens to be a simple air freshener - particularly popular with franchise outlets.
-However, this is only a piece of the iceberg - it is worth noting, for example, that premium spa salons use not standard fragrances, but their own compositions so that customers identify it with one chosen brand.
+However, this is only the tip of the iceberg - it is worth noting, for example, that premium spa salons use not standard fragrances, but their own compositions so that clients identify them with one chosen brand.

 Examples of sensory marketing implementation

-Aromamarketing, focusing on the fragrance composition results - as research conducted in the United States shows - in a wide range being implemented by beauty salons.
-AromaCorp, a brand specialising in fragrance strategies for beauty salons, provides - depending on their specialisation - variants ranging from fruit to oriental woods to combinations of different variants.
+Aroma marketing focused on fragrance composition – as research conducted in the United States shows – has been adopted by a wide range of beauty salons.
+AromaCorp, a brand specializing in fragrance strategies for beauty salons, provides - depending on their specialization - variants ranging from fruit to oriental woods to combinations of different variants.

 A true champion - though not in the spa industry - of such a mechanism is Singapore Airlines, which has commissioned the development of a fragrance line for aircraft on its long-haul routes.
 The result is the unique - and above all now famous - smell associated with this airline.